San Yu: Biography

-San Yu, an ethnic Chinese, was born in Thegon during the British Raj.
-He was born to a Hakka Chinese father, U San Pe, and a Burmese mother, Daw Shwe Lai.
+San Yu was born in Thegon during the British Raj eta.
+He was born to a U Shane Wat and Daw Thein Shein.
 He studied medicine at Rangoon University's Medical College for two years.

 Military career

 San Yu joined Burma Independence Army in 1942 from his hometown Prome (now Pyay) and became a second lieutenant of 3rd Burma Rifle Battalion on 14 January 1946.
 Throughout his army career, San Yu rose through the rank quickly due to his steadfast loyalty towards his superiors.
 On 23 January 1947, San Yu was promoted to captain and became deputy company commander in the same battalion and on 24 February 1949, three years after joining the army, he was promoted to the rank of Major and became Deputy Battalion Commander of 3rd Burma Rifle.

 He was made lieutenant colonel on 25 November 1949 and given the command of 1st Karenni Rifle Battalion.
 He was then transferred to 1st Kachin Rifle Battalion on 22 December 1950.
 Throughout 1950 and 1951, he served under Brigadier General Ne Win's Northern Regional Military Command in various capacities.
 He was then transferred to Military Appointment General's office within the Ministry of Defense on 17 September 1952.

 On 9 March 1956, he was promoted to the rank of colonel and became the Commander of Northern Regional Military Command on 25 February 1959.
 He was promoted to brigadier general on 9 April 1959.
 He then became commander of 1st Infantry Brigade on 16 August 1961, commander of Eastern Regional Military Command on 16 October 1961 and commander of North West Regional Military Command on 29 November 1961.

 After the 1962 military coup, Brigadier General San Yu became Deputy Chief of Staff of the Army on 15 February 1963.
-He was promoted to the rank of general and became Commander in Chief of the Tatmadaw (Armed Forces) on 20 April 1972.
+He was promoted to the rank of general and became Commander in Chief of the Tatmadaw (Armed Forces) on 20 April 1972, and also Minister of Defense.